jared-m-peg/jared-m-peg/building-from-source-code.md

 Now right-click the `.msi` file, click on `Properties`, click on the `Digital Signatures` tab, select the signatures and click on `Details`

-It should say: `The digital signature is OK.`
+It should say `The digital signature is OK.`

 Install the .msi file.